wptrainingteam/learn-wp-content/tutorials/common-apis-metadata.md

 - `get_post_meta()`
 - `delete_post_meta()`

 If you compare the function signatures for these functions with the core functions, you'll notice that they are identical, except that the `$meta_type` parameter is not required, as it is assumed to be 'post'.
 This is the same for all of the metadata wrapper functions.
 Knowing that these wrappers exist can save you some time when working with metadata if you know the data type you are working with.

-This is especially useful when rendering metadata in the front end for posts or pages.
+This is especially useful when creating custom meta boxes in the edit screen for specific object types, or for rendering metadata for specific object types on the front end.

 ## Conclusion